-$\langle 35 \rangle$ But we must guard against being led astray by the geometric terminology.
+But we must guard against being led astray by the geometric terminology.
 The thought processes of the Babylonians were chiefly algebraic.
 It is true that they illustrated unknown numbers by means of lines and areas, but they always remained numbers.
 This is shown at once in the first example, in which the area xy and the segment x-y are calmly added, geometrically nonsensical.

-Elsewhere it seems that the possibility of direct expression as a symbolic equation and possibly the use of operations that emulate those made on equations are taken as symptoms of algebraic thought.
+Elsewhere it seems that the possibility of direct expression as a symbolic equation and possibly the use of operations that emulate those made on equations (in other words, homomorphic structure) are taken as symptoms of algebraic thought.

 As we see, van der Waerden follows Neugebauer, Heath and/or Zeuthen, speaking about the use of geometric algebra in the conics.
-However, even though van der Waerden must have read Zeuthen's Lehre von den Kegelschnitten,22 he did not understand what Zeuthen had meant by "geometric algebra".
+However, even though van der Waerden must have read Zeuthen's Lehre von den Kegelschnitten, he did not understand what Zeuthen had meant by "geometric algebra".
 On p.
 4 he states that

-(36) Neugebauer, following in the tracks of Zeuthen, succeeded in discovering the hidden algebraic element in Greek mathematics and in demonstrating its connection with Babylonian algebra.
+Neugebauer, following in the tracks of Zeuthen, succeeded in discovering the hidden algebraic element in Greek mathematics and in demonstrating its connection with Babylonian algebra.

-The idea of a hidden algebraic element had been foreign to Zeuthen, as we have seen; moreover, whereas Zeuthen's "geometric algebra" was a synthesis of application of areas and proportion theory (the condition that he could speak of an analogous function), van der Warden sees the two techniques as clearly distinct and essentially unconnected (pp. 264, p.
-266).
+The idea of a hidden algebraic element had been foreign to Zeuthen, as we have seen; moreover, whereas Zeuthen's "geometric algebra" was a synthesis of application of areas and proportion theory